 1. Enthusiasm

 On the other hand, enthusiasm is contagious.
-If a customer notices that their tour guide is as excited to be there as they are, they’ll feel a lot more satisfied with their overall experience.
+If a customer notices that their tour guide is as excited to be there as they are, they’ll feel a lot more satisfied with their experience.
 Enthusiasm fosters an authentic connection between the tour guide and customers.
-It’s also the backdrop of all of the other essential characteristics of a good tour guide.
+It’s also the backdrop of all of the other essential characteristics of a great guide.
 An enthusiastic tour guide will be not only willing but excited to grow their skills and engage with the customers.

 2. Organization and punctuality

-Besides dressing themselves well, this involves setting expectations prior to the tourinforming customers of location, time, and length of tour, what they need to bring, and any rules or special considerations (if your online booking system doesn’t automate this for you).
+Besides dressing themselves well, this involves setting expectations prior to the tour – informing customers of location, time, and length of tour, what they need to bring, and any rules or special considerations (if your online booking system doesn’t automate this for you).
 Your tour guide needs to have organisational skills to be able to run through the structure for each tour in advance.

 Ultimately, one of the key characteristics of a good tour guide is effective time management skills and punctuality.
 They shouldn’t make customers wait for them, and they should end the tour on time.